Mac-STAT/data/gss_sample_codebook.md

 This is a sample from the General Social Survey focused on 1998 and 2018.
 To account for complex survey weights, this dataset has been resampled so that it can be treated as a simple random sample.

-Source: gssr package

-Healy K (2024). _gssr: General Social Survey data for use in R_.
+Data Source: Healy K (2024). _gssr: General Social Survey data for use in R_.
 R package version 0.8.0, <http://kjhealy.github.io/gssr>.